 Children's Theatre Class III

-Throughout the year, do expect to be invited to our classroom for open-shows.
+Some memorization will be expected.
+Throughout the year, do expect to be invited to our classroom or to the blackstage in the eating area for an occassional show.

-INSTRUCTOR: Masha Furmanova, mafusha88@hotmail.com
+INSTRUCTOR: Masha Furmanova, mafusha88@hotmail.

 Improv Theatre B